The best free standing punching bag is an invaluable asset for anyone looking to train at home.

 The Century Wavemaster 2XL Pro is manufactured using high-density, impact absorbing foam and is in fact the most well padded model released by Century to date.

-Similarly to some of the other best free standing punching bags, the Century Wavemaster XXL features a tapered base that weighs approximately 270lbs when filled with water or sand.
+Similarly to some of the other punching bags on our lsit, the Century Wavemaster XXL features a tapered base that weighs approximately 270lbs when filled with water or sand.

-Although an incredibly high quality free standing punching bag, it does cost a fair amount of money.
+Although incredibly high, it does cost a fair amount of money.
 Being the most expensive model on our list, I feel that I couldn’t place this in the top positions, as it doesn’t quite offer as much value for money as other bags.

-Having said that, if budget isn’t an issue, then the Century Wavemaster 2XL Pro is easily one of the best free standing punching bags around.
+Having said that, if budget isn’t an issue, then the Century Wavemaster 2XL Pro is easily one of the best punching bags around.

 The Ringside Fitness Punching Bag is a great free standing heavy bag for those of you are looking to work on your cardio.